-You still need to be careful about how you’re storing olives even when you have brine, though.
+You still need to be careful about how you’re storing them even when you have brine, though.
 For example, storing an olive jar in a spot that is exposed to sunlight could cause the olives to go bad.

-If you want to get the best results, then you’re going to need to find a dark and cool spot for the olives.
+If you want to get the best results, you’re going to need to find a dark and cool spot for the olives.
 Most people place olive jars in their pantries, but you can find another spot that fits the bill, too.

 Those very long storage times of up to two years are meant for olives in brine that have remained unopened.
 As long as you keep this in mind, things will be okay for you.

 Did you know that it’s possible to make your own brine?
 Sometimes you might make the mistake of discarding the brine that came with a jar of olives.